 Ballet San Antonio’s signature outreach and arts education program, Learning That Moves You, was created in 2005.
 Piloted by the Texas Commission on the Arts, Learning That Moves You has allowed Ballet San Antonio to send dancers into schools to present engaging performances with accompanying lectures.

-Today, Ballet San Antonio attracts dancers from all over the world, including international ballet competition winners and artists that have performed with some of the world’s most renowned companies.
+Today, Ballet San Antonio attracts dancers and staff from all over the world, including international ballet competition winners and artists that have performed with some of the world’s most renowned companies.

-The company has also been expanding both its artistic collaborations with arts organizations, such as the San Antonio Symphony, and its repertoire.
-Since 2008, Ballet San Antonio has performed critically acclaimed contemporary pieces as part of its Off Center production.
+The company has also been expanding both its repertoire and its artistic collaborations with arts organizations, such as the San Antonio Symphony, SOLI Chamber Ensemble, ARTS San Antonio, among others.
+Since 2008, Ballet San Antonio has performed critically acclaimed contemporary pieces in productions including Love Triangle with SOLI, part of the 2013 San Antonio Symphony’s Brahms Festival and Off Center (2008-2012).
 In addition, Ballet San Antonio has increasingly featured works by a variety of local and national choreographers.